Iceland- Multisport Adventure

 Once each payment is made, it becomes non-refundable.

 The cancellation policy above will be strictly adhered to.
 To avoid the loss of payments due to unforeseen circumstances, travel insurance is highly recommended.
+You may consider purchasing insurance from World Nomads (F4A will receive a small commission for any purchase made through this link.
+Thank you.)

 Everyone is responsible for purchasing their own flights.
 Your destination is Keflavik International Airport (KEF).
 If you are running the Reykjavik Marathon, Half Marathon, or 10K, plan to arrive on August 21st or earlier.